 Mental Health Program Manager Salary

 An average Mental Health Program Manager in the United States can expect to take home roughly $53K per year.
 Geographic location and years of experience each impact pay for this group, with the former having the largest influence.
 Medical benefits are awarded to a fair number, and more than half earn dental coverage.
 Most Mental Health Program Managers like their work and job satisfaction is high.
 Female Mental Health Program Managers far outnumber their male contemporaries among survey respondents.
-This snapshot results from replies to PayScale's salary survey.

 Job Description for Mental Health Program Manager

 Mental health program managers are in charge of creating and overseeing mental health programs in their organization.
 They are responsible for promoting and performing follow-ups as needed by their company or patients.
 They provide correct information to patients and families regarding eligibility requirements, and they design and monitor program progress, modifying programs as as needed.
 Mental health program managers lead efforts to increase patient satisfaction, communicate with mental health professionals to resolve patient concerns, and meet with patients' families to provide emotional and logistical support.Read More...

 Additionally, mental health program managers actively participate in program meetings to foster collaboration and organize staff duties.
 They develop strict guidelines for mental health prevention, in addition to treatment and screening procedures.
 They follow privacy regulations, collaborate with outside vendors and other company representatives, and measure success rates after the completion of programs.
 Mental health program managers generally report their progress to the mental health programs vice president in their department.